transdigiware/blockchain/best_practices.md

 Application clients must ensure that their transaction proposals are validated and that the proposals complete successfully.
 A proposal can be delayed or lost for multiple reasons, such as a network outage or a component failure.
 You should code your application for [high availability](/docs/blockchain?topic=blockchain-best-practices-app#best-practices-app-ha-app) to handle component failure.
 You can also [increase the timeout values](/docs/blockchain?topic=blockchain-best-practices-app#best-practices-app-set-timeout-in-sdk) in your application to prevent proposals from timing out before the network can respond.

-If a chaincode is not running, the first transaction proposal that is sent to this chaincode starts the chaincode.
-While the chaincode is starting, all other proposals are rejected with an error that indicates that the chaincode is starting.
+If a smart contract is not running, the first transaction proposal that is sent to the smart contract starts the smart contract.
+While the smart contract is starting, all other proposals are rejected with an error that indicates that the smart contract is starting.
 This is different from transaction invalidation.
-If any proposal is rejected while the chaincode is starting, application clients need to resend the rejected proposals after the chaincode starts.
+If any proposal is rejected while the smart contract is starting, application clients need to resend the rejected proposals after the smart contract starts.
 Application clients can use a message queue to avoid losing transaction proposals.

 You can use a channel-based event service to monitor transactions and build message queues.
 The [channelEventHub](https://hyperledger.github.io/fabric-sdk-node/release-2.2/ChannelEventHub.html){: external} class can register listeners based on transaction, block, and chaincode events.
 Channel-based listeners from the channel EventHub can scale to multiple channels and distinguish between traffic on different channels.